mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Setup
 -------------
-To setup your project, follow these steps:
+<% if cmd? %>To setup the command line client<% else %>To setup your project<% end %>, follow these steps:

 <%= snippet("setup") %>